[email protected]

 • Consider additional resources: Can financial sacrifices be made in order to hire a home care service?
 Are there other family, friends or community organizations that might be able to offer home care assistance?
 Is adult daycare an option?

-• Make a plan: After determining some negotiable items, a clear plan should be made, which offers concrete proposals that address the following questions: How much time will be missed from work?
+• Make a plan: After determining some negotiable items, a clear plan should be made.
+The plan should offer concrete proposals that address the following: How much time will be missed from work?
 When will time be made up?
 What kind of leave of absence will be both acceptable and helpful?
 How will company goals be accomplished with these accommodations?
 What sacrifices are being made at work, home and in providing care to the aging parent?
 How might the accommodations benefit the company in the long run?

 • Present the plan: In presenting the plan, it is important to be honest about the nature of the parent’s condition and exactly what is required.
-If a company is willing to be flexible, it’s important that they are not continually asked for even greater flexibility (i.e. if they give an inch, don’t take a mile!)
+If a company is willing to be flexible, it’s important that they are not continually asked for even greater flexibility.

 By attempting to see things from the company’s perspective, presenting the situation openly and honestly, instead of creating a trail of mysterious absences, a mutually beneficial solution may be found that will benefit all involved.
 There is also a concrete solution that shows how the company’s goals can be accomplished, even as they offer accommodations.